diyclassics/perseus-lookup/README.md

 These tests use real HTTP requests to the Perseus website.
 For true unit tests, consider mocking network calls.

 ## Change log
-- 2025-12-30: Modernized scripts, improved typing and code quality, and updated documentation.
+- 2025-12-30: v0.2.0 — Modernized scripts, improved typing and code quality, switched to pyproject.toml for dependency management, and updated documentation.
-- 2016-10-03: Updated to Python3
+- 2016-10-03: v0.1.0Updated to Python3